luminous-software/extensibility-logs/docs-source/features.md

 ### Service Hub Log

-Opens the latest _Service Hub Log_ in a tab in Visual Studio, without knowing how to find it first, and then open it in your editor of choice.
+Opens the latest _Service Hub Log_ in a tab in Visual Studio, without first knowing how to it first, and then open it in your editor of choice.

 - **Folder:** %TEMP%\servicehub\logs
 - **Files:** VsixServiceDiscovery-*.log

+### Visual Studio Setup Log

+Opens the latest _Visual Studio Setup Log_ in a tab in Visual Studio, scrambling to find it, and then open it in your editor of choice.

+- **Folder:** %TEMP%
+- **Files:** dd_setup_*.log

 ### VSIX Installer Log

-Opens the latest _VSIX Installer Log_ in a tab in Visual Studio, scrambling to find it, and then open it in your editor of choice.
+Opens the latest _VSIX Installer Log_ in a tab in Visual Studio, without knowing what the file's called and how to find it, and then open it in your editor of choice.

 - **Folder:** %TEMP%